Edensong

 Edensong is a New York-based orchestral progressive rock band formed in 2004.
 Their 2008 debut album, The Fruit Fallen, and 2009/2010 festival performances have received much praise within the progressive rock community.
-The band released their latest album, 'Years in the Garden of Years' on September 30, 2016.
+The band released their latest album, 'Our Road to Dust' on 2025.

 History

-College Years (2002 - 2005)
+College Years (2002–2005)

 Edensong formed at Wesleyan University in Middletown, Connecticut in 2002.
 The band began as a collaboration between two students, drummer Matt Cozin, and singer/songwriter James Schoen.
 The two later joined forces with guitarist Ben Wigler, a former bandmate and childhood friend of Schoen's, under the name "Echoes of Eden."
-The band’s debut production was an epic rock-opera, entitled “Beyond Eden,” performed at Wesleyan University in April 2003.
+The band's debut production was an epic rock-opera, entitled “Beyond Eden,” performed at Wesleyan University in April 2003.
 The composition included a full rock band, orchestral instruments, a choir, and an African drumming ensemble.

-After College (2005 - 2008)
+After College (2005–2008)

 After graduating from Wesleyan, Schoen and a fresh lineup took the project (by this time redubbed "Edensong") in a more traditional direction: standard rock band.
 The band focused primarily on live performances in the New York area.
 However, this emphasis on performance greatly detracted from their studio work, and ultimately delayed the production of their debut album, "The Fruit Fallen.”
-Tensions regarding a tour with fellow New York-based band Astronaut Down in 2006 caused the band to dissolve again.
+Tensions regarding a tour with fellow New York–based band Astronaut Down in 2006 caused the band to dissolve again.
 This left Schoen alone with the task of completing the recording and mixing of "The Fruit Fallen."
 The album was finally completed in October 2007 after being mastered by the legendary engineer Bob Katz, and was released in the summer of 2008 to widely held critical acclaim.